alpha7b/fsn_docs/FSN_Wallet_Dev_Guide.md

 ### Withdrawal transaction

 Sending withdrawal transactions can use ethereum compatible withdrawal codes.
-After exchanging offline signature by [sendrawtransaction] (https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sendrawtransaction) interface to FSN node RPC interface.
+After the transaction is signed offline, it is sent to the FSN node RPC interface through the [sendrawtransaction] (https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_sendrawtransaction) interface.

-When exchanging signature, FSN mainet chainid=32659, testnet chainid=3
+When transaction is signed, FSN mainet chainid=32659, testnet chainid=3

 ## Dev community
 If you have development problems, please join the development community: https://fsn.dev/group/